zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ### content.url `String`

-Specifies a URL or request options that the tooltip should load its content from.
+Specifies a URL or request options that the Tooltip should load its content from.

 >Note: For URLs starting with a protocol (e.g. http://), a container iframe element is automatically created.
 This behavior may change in future